cosmofur/EX716/README.md

 Optional Command Line Arguments:

 -c       Will output as a new file named 'filename'.o a 'pre-compiled' object version of the current source file.
-There is no runtime performance benefit to this 'compilation' but the output will be just spaces and hex digits so it might  compress better and certainly would hide the program logic for 'security though obscurity' type distribution.
+There is no run-time performance benefit to this 'compilation' but the output will be just spaces and hex digits so it might  compress better and certainly would hide the program logic for 'security though obscurity' type distribution.
  Lastly, this output format is what the fcpu emulator uses as input. fcpu is a stripped down version of the emulator that written in C and runs many times faster than the python version.

--d       Debug mode, one -d will print out each optcode as its executed, two -d's will also step though the expansion of macros durring the assembly stage.
+-d       Debug mode, one -d will print out each opcode as its executed, two -d's will also step though the expansion of macros during the assembly stage.

 -g       Enter the interactive debugger.
 (See Below)